New Hampshire Labor Laws Guide

 In federal terms, the exceptions to the minimum wage include the following:

-The list also includes tipped employees that receive $3.27 per hour and exempt organizations, such as non-profits and educational institutions.
+The list also includes tipped employees who receive $3.27 per hour and exempt organizations, such as non-profits and educational institutions.

 New Hampshire payment laws